Tandy 2000: History

-Therefore, Tandy would have to produce an IBM-style computer running the now industry-standard MS-DOS.
+Therefore, Tandy would have to produce an IBM-style computer running the emerging industry-standard MS-DOS.
 The company decided to distinguish it from similar products by producing a better computer.
 The new machine would be aimed at the mid-price market between high-end consumers and low-end businesses.
 This was deemed prudent in order not to seriously cannibalize their current product lines serving both market segments.
 Most other big-name computer manufacturers made the same leap into the PC/MS-DOS market:

 Shortly after IBM's introduction of its 286-based PC/AT, one reviewer remarked, "The bottom line is that the Tandy 2000 is still one of the hottest single-user machines on the market, and a full year after its introduction, its superiority remains unchallenged."

 Applications software compatible with the MS-DOS operating system would run properly on the Tandy 2000.
 This means that the software had to access the computer's hardware (particularly the video display) strictly through calls to the operating system's BIOS.
 However, programs written to run under the similar PC DOS operating system on an actual IBM PC computer often bypassed calls to the operating system because the IBM BIOS was poorly designed and implemented.
 To function with adequate speed of execution, and to perform operations not provided for by the IBM BIOS, applications programmers often coded their programs to directly address the hardware of the IBM PC.
 Therefore any computer such as the Tandy 2000 that had hardware that differed in its details from an IBM PC would not execute programs the same way, which most often manifested incorrect results by those programs.

 Tandy engineers tested one hundred of the most popular PC programs and half were found to be incompatible with the 2000's hardware.
 Tandy's marketing department failed to appreciate that similar non-compatible computers from DEC, TI and Eagle were not successful.
 Its strategy of offering a high-performance PC was the origin of the Tandy 2000's technical specifications.
 Some of the rival computers improved the PC hardware and matched the Tandy 2000 in one or two dimensions, but none offered across-the-board enhancement.
 Except as noted, they ran MS-DOS but were incompatible with the IBM PC at the hardware level.
 The copycat computers competed primarily on lower pricing and, like Tandy, exploiting their installed customer bases.